mega-team-mu/Mega-Learning-Roadmaps/Computer-Science/Level-1/README.md

-# Computer Science - Level 1 Roadmap
+# Computer Science – Level 1

-## Objective
+## 🎯 Objective
-Write the objective here.
+Build a strong foundation in programming basics, logic, and problem solving.

+## 🗂 Structure
+- Duration: 4–12 weeks
+- Each week contains: Objectives, Content, Tasks, Deliverables

-## Weekly overview
+## Overview
-- Week-1: Topic
-- Week-2: Topic
-- Week-3: Topic
-- Week-4: Topic
+- Introduction and setup
+- Variables, data types, and control flow
+- Basic data structures and simple programs
+- Small project or wrap-up

+> Open each week folder for full details and resources.